Training & development learning well February blog post round up

 The Rock.Paper.Scissors newsletter is out: Rethinking cubicles & classrooms: matching how our brains work with how business & boardrooms could work

-Posted by Lee-Anne Ragan | Filed under Business & organizational development, communication, training & development
+Posted by Lee-Anne Ragan | Filed under Business & organizational development, Communication, Training & development

 This month’s Rock.Paper.Scissors’ newsletter reviews John Medina’s Brain Rules book.
 See the entire newsletter here, including a bunch of related resources and/or read the book review below.
 What is ‘easily the most sophisticated information transfer system on earth?’
 Our brains says molecular biologist John Medina in his book Brain Rules; 12 principles for Surviving & [...]